Article

 5. Increased relationship satisfaction.

-The evidence for the benefits of mindfulness are overwhelming.
-Interested?
+The evidence for the benefits of mindfulness is overwhelming.

 Start practicing mindfulness now with these 3 simple techniques: